Machine-Tool-Simulator/Simulator-Web-Client/README.md

 Implementation Notes
 ----
-The following image shows an overview of the general structure of our code and the different directories that each of the components fal lunder.
+The following image shows an overview of the general structure of our code and the different directories that each of the components fall under.
 The main webpage can be accessed using the index.html.
 Below this image of the directories, another image is shown that displays the dependencies of the different code files on each other.

 This image shows the directory structure: